-This option is $149 per month and incorporates mobile-friendly alerts and score improvement recommendations.
+This option incorporates mobile-friendly alerts and score improvement recommendations.

-This report costs $49.95 and includes in-depth financial payment details.
+This report includes in-depth financial payment details.
 Also, it offers predictive information on payment behavior.

-The valuation report costs $99.
-It shows the market value of your small business and features key performance indicators.
+The valuation report shows the market value of your small business and features key performance indicators.
 It also displays your company’s fair market value.